intel/gbs/docs/GBS.rst

 Fetch the project build conf and customize build root (for Advanced Users)
 ``````````````````````````````````````````````````````````````````````````

-Project build conf describle the project build configurations for the project, it includes pre-defined macros/packages/flags in the build environment, in Tizen release, the build conf is released together with the released repo, you can find an example at: http://download.tizen.org/releases/daily/trunk/ivi/latest/builddata/xxx-build.conf
+Project build conf describes the project build configurations for the project, including pre-defined macros/packages/flags in the build environment.
+In Tizen releases, the build conf is released together with the released repo.
+You can find an example at: http://download.tizen.org/releases/daily/trunk/ivi/latest/builddata/xxx-build.conf

 - gbs build will fetch the build conf automatically

-Starting from gbs 0.7.1, by default gbs will fetch the build conf from remote repo if you specify the remote Tizen repo, and then store it in your temp environment.
+Starting from gbs 0.7.1, by default, gbs will fetch the build conf from a remote repo, if you specify the remote Tizen repo, and then store it in your temp environment.
 Here's the build log:

 ::